 - All PRs should come with documentation update, except for internal compiler implementations;

-- All PRs should pass continuous integration tests before they get merged;
+- All PRs must pass continuous integration tests before they get merged;

-- PR titles should follow PR title tags;
+- PR titles should follow PR title format and tags;

 - A great article from Google on how to have your PR merged quickly.
 [PDF]